-Proposals that appropriately and sensitively repair and conserve Bungay Castle will be supported.
+Proposals that appropriately and sensitively repair and secure enhancement to Bungay Castle will be supported.

-107. Given the number of heritage assets in the town, and the importance of the town's historic fabric in attracting visitors, BNDP aims to reduce the risk of further erosion of this through insensitive development.
+111. Given the number of heritage assets in the town, and the importance of the town's historic fabric in attracting visitors, BNDP aims to reduce the risk of further erosion of this through insensitive development.
 This can be achieved through the requirement for heritage statements with planning applications.